project-flogo/core/docs/model.md

 [Full Example](#full-example "Full Example")

 ## Imports
-The imports section allows one to define all the packages that should be imported by the engine.
-This includes go code and references to contribution.
+The imports section allows one to define all the contributions that should be imported by the engine.
+In some instances this may include go code references, for example a specific database driver if your application logic is dependent on it.

 ```json
   "imports": [